breadboard-ai/breadboard/packages/website/src/docs/editor.md

 There are the six edit operations that we can perform on the graph:

-- `addNode` -- adds a new node to the graph (or check if we can do so with `canAddNode`)
+- `addnode` -- add a new node to the graph

-- `removeNode` -- remove a node from the graph (with `canRemoveNode` companion)
+- `remove` -- remove a node from the graph

-- `addEdge` -- add an edge to the graph (`canAddEdge` to check if that's possible)
+- `addedge` -- add an edge to the graph

-- `removeEdge` -- remove an edge from the graph (`canRemoveEdge` to check only)
+- `removeedge` -- remove an edge from the graph

-- `changeConfiguration` -- change configuration of a node (`canChangeConfiguration` to check only).
+- `changeconfiguration` -- change configuration of a node

-- `changeMetadata` -- change metadata (title and description) of a node (`canChangeMetadata` to check only).
+- `changemetadata` -- change metadata (title, description, etc.) of a node

-- `changeGraphMetadata` - change graph metadata.
-Since this operation does not impact the integrity of the graph, it does not have the corresponding `canChange` helper.
+- `changegraphmetadata` - change graph metadata.

 ### Editing `star` edges and alternatives